-- A. Graduation from high school or possession of a high school equivalency diploma; or four (4) years experience in the care and supervision of children; or - B. An equivalent combination of training and experience as defined by the limits of (A.) and (B.)

-NOTE: Verifiable part-time and or volunteer experience will be pro-rated toward meeting full-time experience requirements traffic.
+- A. Graduation from high school or possession of a high school equivalency diploma; or four (4) years experience in the care and supervision of children; or - B. An equivalent combination of training and experience as defined by the limits of (A.) and (B.) - NOTE: Verifiable part-time and or volunteer experience will be pro-rated toward meeting full-time experience requirements - NOTE: A person assigned to this position does not have the authority to direct traffic.
 This is the function of a police officer only.